-Skills, experience and contribution Gerald's extensive experience as a director and a chair across various sectors brings indispensable strategic insight to the boardroom.
+Gerald's extensive experience as a director and a chair across various sectors brings indispensable strategic insight to the boardroom.
 Throughout his career he has been a director of 13 public companies, seven of which he has chaired.

-Chairman, St Albans Cathedral Foundation | Trustee, National Churches Trust
+Current appointments Chairman, St Albans Cathedral Foundation | Trustee, National Churches Trust

-DAVID SLEATH OBE
+DAVID SLEATH OBE CHIEF EXECUTIVE

-Appointed: 1 January 2006 (Chief Executive from 28 April 2011; Finance Director from 1 January 2006 to 28 April 2011)
+Appointed: 1 January 2006

+(Chief Executive from 28 April 2011; Finance Director from 1 January 2006 to 28 April 2011)

-Skills, experience and contribution David has considerable board level experience of listed companies and has extensive knowledge of the real estate, manufacturing and distribution sectors and the Company.
-His financial and general management experience has helped lead the successful design and implementation of the Company for the state of the company. implementation of the Company's strategy during his tenure as Chief Executive.
+David has considerable board level experience of listed companies and has extensive knowledge of the real estate, manufacturing and distribution sectors and the Company.
+His financial and general management experience has helped lead the successful design and implementation of the Company's strategy during his tenure as Chief Executive.

-David is a Fellow of the Institute of Chartered Accountants in England and Wales.
+David is a Fellow of the Institute of Chartered Accountants in England and Wales

-Senior Independent Director, Electrocomponents plc I Board member, European Public Real Estate Association
+Senior Independent Director, Electrocomponents plc (Board member, European Public Real Estate Association

+SOUMEN DAS

-SOUMEN DAS CHIEF FINANCIAL OFFICER
+CHIEF FINANCIAL OFFICER